billkarsh/SpikeGLX/sglhome/docs/index.md

 is on concurrent synchronous recording from high channel count probes together with numerous auxiliary analog and digital channels:

-* Concurrent, synchronized acquisition from imec probes, Oneboxes and NI-DAQ devices.
+* Concurrent, synchronized acquisition from imec probes, OneBoxes and NI-DAQ devices.
 * Supports all Neuropixels probe generations and types.
 * Supports HHMI/Whisper system.
 * Flexible visualization, filtering and sorting tools.
 * Programmable triggering.
 * Remote control and extensibility via C++ or MATLAB.
 * Powerful offline viewing and editing.

+In addition to the SpikeGLX acquisition application, we provide a large complement of post-processing tools that are also found on this page.
+Our tool set is maintained and updated in lock step with SpikeGLX to make sure the tools work together correctly and have full awareness of all the flexibility that SpikeGLX provides in selecting parameters and making custom output files.

+>*Note: If you want to craft your own post-processing tools, we strongly advise that you incorporate or at least consult the metadata parsing methods we have provided for both Python and MATLAB: [SpikeGLX_Datafile_Tools](https://github.com/jenniferColonell/SpikeGLX_Datafile_Tools).*

 ------